riraosan/ESP32_8BIT_CVBS/sample/01_AnimatedGIF/README_en.md

 ### Library's

-I checked with arduino-esp32 library version.
+I checked with arduino-esp32 library version 1.0.6.
 If you use arduino-esp32 library of series 2, you may step on compile error or operation bug.
 Please be aware of this.
 > For example, the arduino-esp32's I2S library has different names for the constant definitions to be set in the driver between Series 1 and Series 2.
 I didn't notice the difference and got stuck for a while.

 ```yaml